Identifying Pauli spin blockade using deep learning: Discussion

 We train deep neural networks with simulated and experimental data to detect bias triangles that show signs of PSB.
 We demonstrate that even in the case of extremely limited data, a neural network can be successfully trained to solve this intricate task.
 Cross-device validation allows us to show that the method performs well on unseen devices.

 We find a higher variance of accuracy of individual classifiers when trained on simulated data compared to classifiers trained on real data.
 This might be due to the limitations of the simulator and could be mitigated by increasing the number of simulations used in training at a larger computational cost.
 Forming an ensemble prediction leads to a high accuracy.
 In contrast to previous work~\cite{darulova2021evaluation}, simulated data seems to be more important for training than experimental data.
 This might be due to the scarcity of experimental data available for the classification of PSB.
+The small experimental data set potentially lacks comprehensive information, which could hinder the neural network's ability to learn.

+In other types of devices, the signature of PSB might be reversed, i.e.~a maximum leakage current is observed for $B=0$.
+Our methodology remains applicable to these cases by merely reversing the sequence of the pairs employed in the classification.
+Competing effects might lead to partial lifts when PSB is present.
+We can see that a few partial lifts present in the experimental data were correctly classified by our algorithm.

 The hurdles in the scarcity of data can be overcome through careful training and high quality simulated data.
 Scarcity of data could be addressed by the community through open access to data.
+We expect our algorithm to identify PSB in different types of devices given consistent datasets.

+Alternative approaches to the automatic identification of PSB could include both data-driven and non-data-driven methods, such as computer vision techniques or feature engineering.
+However, due to the limited availability of data and the elusive nature of signatures associated with PSB, these approaches could prove particularly challenging.

+The simulator developed in this study holds the potential for various applications, including the development of an algorithm capable of recognizing energy splittings or defining an energy detuning axis.
+The integration of simple simulators to train machine learning models can be applied to tackle a wide range of quantum device challenges, including feature extraction and efficient measurement of stability diagrams, Rabi chevrons, and EDSR spectroscopy.

 In light of the subtlety of the problem of identifying PSB we expect this method to have promising applications in the automation of tuning procedures for spin qubit devices.
-The classifier could be embedded in a larger tuning algorithm to reliably determine whether a charge transition is promising for PSB.
+The classifier could be embedded in a larger tuning algorithm to reliably determine whether a charge transition is promising for PSB and reveal hidden patterns.